FireIsGood/spaceman.nvim/README.md

 ## Usage

 > [!NOTE]
 > Directory refers to the parent of multiple workspaces.
-Workspaces refers to specific workspaces
+Workspaces refers to specific workspaces.

-By default, only the command is registered.
-Otherwise, you can enable the default keymap or write your own API calls.
+By default, only the commands are registered.
+You can enable the default keymaps in the configuration or call these commands separately.

 | Command              | Default Keymap | API Call                                        | Description                                                     |
 | -------------------- | -------------- | ----------------------------------------------- | --------------------------------------------------------------- |